MicroEJ/docs/about.rst

-Browse this documentation to discover MicroEJ technology, learn about application and platform development, and begin your coding journey thanks to a comprehensive range of dedicated training.
+Browse this documentation to discover MicroEJ technology, learn about application and platform development, and begin your coding journey thanks to a comprehensive range of dedicated training courses.

 For more information about MicroEJ, go to: `<https://www.microej.com/>`_.